lukasoppermann/veare-pre-next/storage/app/articles/151103-getting-into-gulp.md

 sudo npm install npm -g
 ```

-`Cd` into your project so we can start setting it up.
+`cd` into your project so we can start setting it up.

 ```bash
 # move to the folder where you store all your projects
 cd ~/Code